HaxeExtension/extension-googleplaygames/README.md

 haxelib install openfl-gpg
 ```

-Also, you'll need to download the google-play-services_lib from your Android SDK Manager
+Also, you'll need to download the google-play-services_lib from your Android SDK Manager.
+To do that, you need to execute the android tool from:
 ```bash
 $ANDROID_SDK/tools/android
 ```